 An RV design engineer’s responsibilities might include:

-- Designing a chassis frame and suspension.
+- Designing a chassis frame and suspension (the running gear).

 - Specifying air conditioner(s) and the ducting system.